 - When the water's dH is 6 to 25 and the ppm is 101 to 449, it's slightly hard to hard.

 - When dH is 30 or more and the ppm is 450 or more, the water is considered "liquid rock," or very hard.

 Water's KH is related to the aquarium's pH level.
 The higher the KH measurement, the less the pH of the aquarium will fluctuate—and that's best for the fish.

 Choosing Hard Water Fish

-Here's the good news: Unless you've invested in specific tropical species that absolutely must live in soft water, such as a wild-caught Discus, your fish will likely adapt to the hardness of the water in its aquarium.
+Here's the good news: Unless you've invested in specific tropical species that absolutely must live in soft water, such as a wild-caught Discus, your fish will likely adapt to the hardness of the local water in its aquarium.

 Even if the research you do on fish accurately states the original native habitat for a species of fish, it's possible the fish you bring home from your local pet shop wasn’t born or raised in that environment.
 In fact, since most fish species are now commercially bred, odds are it was raised in water that leans toward the hard alkaline side.